nowordsyours/Trinity-Hackathon/README.md

 - **Energy Harvesting**: Nodes and pair with each other to form an netowork also
 - **Edge AI**: locally data can be calculted.
 - **5G Integration**: Due to 5g networks low latency is an great advantage.
-- **Mesh Networking**: we can use various networking algorithm to connect with diconnect node.
+- **Mesh Networking**: we can use various networking algorithm to connect with disconnect node.

 ### Global Expansion
 - **Multiple language Support**: Multilingual.